 Mt.
 Gilead State Park is a lovely small park that is very secluded.
-The park is open all year around for people who like to relax.
+The park is open all year round for people who like to relax.

 About Mt.
 Gilead State Park